When does the Freshman Seminar application process begin?

 How is admission to a Freshman Seminar determined?

 Seminar placement is ultimately done by a matching algorithm that is run after all applications have been submitted.
 However, different factors influence the algorithm’s outcome: instructors can select or deny students based on their essays and other relevant information; and student rankings and preferences are also taken into consideration.
+You will then receive an email notifying you of your placemen in only one of your seminars.
+If you are not offered a place, please read the FAQ below.

 What if I am not accepted to a seminar?